Louiseskinner01/project1-lskinner/TESTING.md

 </details>

 #### Mobile Device Screenshots
-During the deveopment of this project I used my mobile device to check frequently check the style and responsiveness of each web page.
+During the development of this project I used my mobile device to check frequently check the style and responsiveness of each web page.
 This enabled me to focus on a mobile first approach, the handset I used was an Apple iPhone 14.
 Below are screen shots from mobile device;

 <details>
 <Summary>Home page</summary>